Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 ## Division Devices Management: Observer

-### Context

-Associating devices with divisions may happen when connecting or disconnecting a device, or when editing a division, which creates a bidirectional dependency between the respective Manager classes.

-#### Problem in Context
+### Problem in Context

-When a device is added to a division from a division endpoint, the DivisionsManager needs to update the devices to associate that division to them.
-On the other hand, when a new device is connected from a device endpoint and is associated with a division, the DevicesManager would need to update the divisions to associate the device with them.
+When a device is added or removed to a division using a `divisions` endpoint, the DivisionsManager needs to update the devices to associate/dissociate that division to them.
+On the other hand, when a new device that is associated with a division is connected or disconnected using a `devices` endpoint, the DevicesManager would need to update the divisions to associate/dissociate the device with them.
 This creates an undesirable bidirectional dependency between the two managers, which complicates the code.
 Ideally, only the DivisionsManager would have a dependency on the DevicesManager, since it needs to control which devices are associated with a division, but not the other way around.

-#### The Pattern
+### The Pattern

 We have selected the Observer pattern to solve this problem, since it provides the following advantage: